 But before we get into the history and nutritional value of goji berries, let's clear up the confusion between the goji and the wolf.

-So although you may see goji berries in stores, it might be hard to know which variety you are purchasing and where they were grown.
+So although you may see goji berries in stores, this is a commercial catch-all term and it might be hard to determine which variety you are purchasing and where they were grown.

 Still, the benefits of all varieties are closely linked.

 Wolfberry has been used for over 2000 years in traditional Chinese medicine, with records showing its use as early as 200 BCE.

 An ancient book on Chinese herbs lists wolfberry as one of the top grade herbs because it was thought to have amazing health benefits without harmful side effects.

 Some of the purported medicinal or health uses of the wolfberry include: